Updated: Mar 8

 Combine additional 2 tsp. cinnamon with 1 Tbsp. coconut sugar in a large ramekin and set aside.

-Whisk dry ingredients together in a large mixing bowl (I used a fork in place of a traditional whisk).
+Whisk your dry ingredients together in a large mixing bowl (or use a fork in place of a traditional whisk).

-Stir in the vanilla, almond extract (if using), milk and melted coconut oil.
-Mix by hand until well combined.
+Add the vanilla, almond extract (optional), milk and melted coconut oil.
+Stir well by hand with a spoon.

-Scoop dough by large spoonful and roll into balls, then roll in cinnamon and sugar mixture that had been prepared and set aside, reshape as needed.
+Scoop the dough by large spoonful and roll into balls, then roll each top in the cinnamon and sugar mixture that was earlier prepared and set aside.
+Slightly flatten and reshape each cookie as needed.

-Remove baking sheet from refrigerator and place to bake in the oven for 10-12 minutes.
-Let cool approximately 10 minutes on the sheet before trying to remove.
+Remove the baking sheet from the oven and allow the cookies to cool for about 10 minutes there on the sheet before using a spatula to remove them.

 Eat and Enjoy!